mvellasco/mvellasco.github.io/_posts/2025-03-28-determinism.markdown

     * θ is the angle of the pendulum
     * g is gravity
     * L is the length of the pendulum

 * **Explanation:** This equation describes how the angle of the pendulum changes over time.
 Given the initial angle and velocity, you can solve this equation to find the angle at any future time.

-**4. State-Space Representation:**
+**State-Space Representation:**

 This is a more general approach.
 A system's state is represented by a vector of variables.
 The future state is determined by the current state and some input variables.
 This can be expressed as:

 * **x<sub>n+1</sub> = A * x<sub>n</sub> + B * u<sub>n</sub>**
     * x<sub>n</sub> is the state vector at time n.
     * u<sub>n</sub> is the input vector at time n.
     * A and B are matrices that define how the system evolves.

-**Important Considerations:**
+---

+**Don't drink too much kool-aid:**

 * **Idealization:** These mathematical models are *simplifications* of reality.
 They often ignore noise, randomness, and other factors that can affect real-world systems.

 * **Sensitivity to Initial Conditions:** As seen with the logistic map, deterministic systems can be highly sensitive to initial conditions.
 Even small errors in measuring the initial state can lead to large differences in the future state.

 * **Complexity:** Modeling complex systems (like human behavior) requires very complex equations and computational resources.
 Even with the best models, it's often impossible to make accurate predictions.

 While these models demonstrate the principle of determinism, it’s vital to remember they are *models*.
 They don't *prove* determinism is true in the real world, but they illustrate how a deterministic system *would* function mathematically if it were true.